 In this work, in order to classify music genres, data collection and data generation are major underlying tasks.
 A classification by genre is the end goal.

-From now on this document, the terms “data collection”, “data generation” and , “dataset”, “training data” are used interchangeably.
+From now on this document, the terms “data collection”, “data generation” and “dataset”, “training data” are used interchangeably.
 While chapter 4 explain in deeper details these concepts, here they are introduced for better engagement with the rest of the chapter.
 Figure 5 exposes the main components of a machine learning system architecture (Markus Schimtt, 2020).

 Data Generation – Every machine learning project starts by data generation.
 This can be achieved by collecting the data from scratch, using previous generated data as a starting point, or by using new and previously obtained data.

 Data Collection – After generating the data, this data should be easily accessible.
-This should be achieved through a well-formed database collection, cloud storage on any other kind of storage that is programmatically accessible without major difficulties evolved.
+This should be achieved through a well-formed database collection, cloud storage or any other kind of storage that is programmatically accessible without major difficulties evolved.

 Feature Engineering Pipeline – The act of preparing the data for training.
-At his stage, raw data is selected, labeled, transformed and combined in order to become ready to be feed in the machine learning algorithm.
+At this stage, raw data is selected, labeled, transformed and combined in order to become ready to be feed in the machine learning algorithm.

 Training – Training is where the data prepared on step 3 is feed to the algorithm.
-A set of inputs correspond to a set of output that are understood by the algorithm for future classifications/predictions.
+A set of inputs correspond to a set of outputs that are understood by the algorithm for future classifications/predictions.

 Evaluation/Validation – Happens after the training step.
 It is where the model obtained in step 4 is validated in terms of accuracy, correctness and prediction.
-A bad result achieved in this step should require rework of previous steps.
+A bad result achieved in this step should require repetition of previous steps.

 Task Orchestration – Non mandatory step of a machine learning algorithm.
 It facilitates the training, validation and data consumption of big datasets, by scheduling training times.
 When used, it is usually associated to a cloud provider, like AWS, Azure or Google Cloud Platform.